On-site sterilization (autoclave)

+If you have access to an autoclave, you can treat and dispose of biohazardous waste yourself.
 Steam sterilization with an autoclave effectively inactivates most infectious agents.
 Seattle-King County regulations apply to autoclaves that treat biohazardous waste.
 All autoclave operators must be trained on safety information and site-specific procedures.
-Use the autoclave tools developed by EH&S to keep you safe and compliant:
+Watch Arizona State University's excellent autoclave training video.
+Then use the autoclave tools developed by EH&S to keep you safe and compliant:

-Laboratories and facilities without access to an autoclave may need to ship waste elsewhere for treatment.
-In this case, biohazardous waste is collected and shipped by a UW waste contractor for treatment and disposal.
-EH&S training is required for any personnel who will package and ship waste.
+If you do not have access to an on-site autoclave or an autoclave cost center, biohazardous waste can be collected by a UW waste contractor for off-site treatment and disposal.
+EH&S Shipping Regulated Medical Waste Training is required for all personnel who will package and ship waste.
 Contact Laboratory Services in Health Sciences Academic Services and Facilities to set up an account with a UW waste contractor.